Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 The Chrome extension (with 600,000+ users and a 4.7 rating) surfaces emails on any website with one click.

 RocketReach also serves verticals that mainstream B2B databases underserve.
-The Healthcare solution covers 6.3M+ healthcare contacts including physicians, nurses, and pharmacists, with a dedicated NPI API.
+The Healthcare solution covers 6.3M+ healthcare contacts including physicians, nurses, and pharmacists, with a dedicated NPI API for healthcare-provider credentialing data.
+Bullhorn ATS integration makes RocketReach a natural fit for recruiting and staffing teams.

 ZoomInfo turns contact data into an executed GTM strategy

 Hunter and RocketReach answer the question "How do I find this person's contact info?"
-ZoomInfo answers a different question: "How do I find the right buyers, understand why they're ready to buy, and close the deal?"
+ZoomInfo answers a different question: "How do I find the right buyers, understand why they are ready to buy, and close the deal?"

 The data layer is the foundation.
-ZoomInfo provides 500M+ contacts, 135M+ verified phone numbers, 120M+ direct-dial phone numbers, and 200M+ verified business email addresses across 100M+ companies.
+ZoomInfo provides 500M+ contacts, 135M+ verified phone numbers, 120M+ direct-dial phone numbers, and 200M+ verified business emails across 100M+ companies.
 Technographics profile the tech stacks of 30+ million companies across 30,000+ technologies.

 The structural difference is the GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily.
 It fuses ZoomInfo's third-party data with your CRM records, conversation transcripts from Chorus, and behavioral signals into a single intelligence layer.

-The result: when a seller opens GTM Workspace, they see prioritized accounts, AI-drafted outreach that addresses the specific concern a prospect raised on the last call, and next actions informed by patterns across thousands of similar deals.
+The result: when a seller opens GTM Workspace (with AI agents), they see prioritized accounts, AI-drafted outreach that addresses the specific concern a prospect raised on the last call, and next actions informed by patterns across thousands of similar deals.

 For marketers and RevOps teams, GTM Studio provides a canvas for building audiences in natural language, launching multi-channel plays, and measuring pipeline impact.

 This is a different product category than Hunter or RocketReach.
-It's also priced accordingly (custom-quoted, enterprise-focused), which is why the choice depends on what your team needs.
+It is also priced accordingly (free to start with consumption credits based on usage, with enterprise custom plans for larger operations), which is why the choice depends on what your team needs.

 Email verification and deliverability

 For email-focused teams, deliverability is the metric that matters.
-A 5% bounce rate doesn't just waste credits; it damages sender reputation and pushes future emails to spam.
+A 5% bounce rate does not just waste credits; it damages sender reputation and pushes future emails to spam.

 Hunter.io runs eight sequential checks on every address, including a proprietary accept-all verification solution that resolves ambiguous catch-all addresses for major providers.
 Paid subscribers get automatic monthly re-verification of all saved leads at no additional credit cost.